-- The student understands and can complete under guidance simple visual programming tasks.
-(A1, B2) (Programming and Developing) - 2.
-The student understands and can use under guidance game visualisation techniques to communicate their response to the design challenge.
-(C1, C3) (Visual Communication) - The student can apply under guidance simple user experience tools to guide their concepting process.
-(D2) (Concepting Research) - The student identifies and can use under guidance game design tools to construct an appropriate response to the design challenge.
-(A3) (Game Design Theory) (Demo) - The student is aware of the impact their solutions might have and can articulate them in their solution to the design brief.
-(A2, B3) (Concepting and Design) (Demo) - 6.
-The student identifies and can implement under guidance appropriate prototyping tools to successfully communicate their solution to the design challenge.
+- The student demonstrates an understanding of simple game development tools by elaborating a finished prototype of the chosen solution.
+(A1, B2) (Game Development) (Demo) - The student can identify and reproduce under guidance simple Visual Programming techniques to create a functioning game.
+(B3, C2) (Visual/Game Programming) - 3.
+The student can reproduce under guidance game visualisation techniques to communicate the intended purpose of the game to the player.
+(C1, C3) (Visual Communication) - The student can apply under guidance simple user experience tools to evaluate their prototype with the target audience.
+(D1, D2) (Evaluation Research) - The student identifies and can use under guidance game design tools to construct an appropriate response to the design challenge, inclusive of distribution channel.
+(A3, E2) (Game Design Theory) - The student identifies and can implement under guidance appropriate prototyping tools to successfully communicate their solution to the design challenge.
 (C2, F2) (Prototyping) (Demo)